alexasiu/PatentsVisualSearch/README.md

 			pw:    cs448bauthentication
 5. It might give you a warning that the app is not verified.
 Click Advanced and Continue to website.
 6. The popup will automatically close if it authenticated properly.
 You should be able to now make a query using the search bar.

+Note: If not properly authenticated then an error will print on the Console.